5 Companies Who Nailed Their Brand Personality

-Named as the most valuable brand in the world, there is no denying that Apple have done a lot of things right when it comes to their branding.
+Named as the most valuable brand in the world with an estimated brand value of about 355.1 billion U.S. dollars, there is no denying that Apple have done a lot of things right when it comes to their branding.
 The people featured in any imagery they use, be it on their social media, TV ads or their website, are all fresh-faced young, modern and cool.
 This is exactly the sort of person they want to be associated with, so this imagery makes them come across as more relatable to their target market.
 Chances are, most millennials you come across own one or more Apple products.

 If Apple had to place itself under one of Jennifer Aaker’s categories, they would probably sway towards “Competence” due to their reliable, innovative, high-quality products, packaging, marketing, software, and customer service.

 When asked about their 'why' and their reason for being in business, Tim Cook, Apple CEO explains:

 “For me, it's about products and people.
 Did we make the best product, and did we enrich people's lives?
 If you’re doing both of those things - and obviously those things are incredibly connected because one leads to the other - then you have a good year.”